RaphBloch/AzimutProject/README.md

 First we mount only the container of the  DB for the integration test of the DB docker-compose up -d db
-Replace the db_name and db_password with your credentials and then launch cd AzimutServer py integration_test.py
+Replace the db_name and db_password with your credentials and then launch  Also check if you did mapping in the the init of the DB container cd AzimutServer py integration_test.py